jonlpersson/ed-latimore/site/_posts/2020-05-20-is-karma-real-3-life-lessons-from-a-troll.md

 I'm the blue conversation.
 Even though he sent me a DM, I don't respond negatively to him.

 I don’t remember how this started, but I believe he blocked me after saying something disrespectful to me.
-In response, I screenshot his messages to me and then wrote his handle in a tweet I shared to the public.
+In response, I screenshot his messages to me and then wrote his handle in a tweet I shared with the public.
 I did this knowing that his bad manners would be met with harassment from many of my followers.

-Apparently it worked.
+It worked.
 This wasn’t the last of the messages.

 ![Bad actions carry bad karma.
 A real problem](/assets/images/posts/2020/karma-screenshot-twitter-2.png "Bad actions carry bad karma.
 A real problem.")

-I know that the message implies that there are 3 tweets, but the third one is a duplicate.
-Let’s dig into some of the karma lessons here and answer many of the questions I got when I posted the original message on social media.
+I know that the message implies 3 tweets, but the third one is a duplicate.
+Let’s dig into some of the karma lessons here and answer many questions I got when I posted the original message on social media.

 #### Why didn’t he just delete his Twitter account?

 To this guy’s credit, he actually did delete his social media account shortly after.
 The problem is that he didn’t post tweets.
 I did.
-At this point, you’re probably wondering how the job and master’s program discovered this colorful interaction.
+You’re probably wondering how the job and master’s program discovered this colorful interaction.

 I was wondering that too, so I asked him in a follow-up email.
 Well, it turns out that his Twitter handle was the same as the URL of his website.
-He’d been putting that URL on his applications to show off something related to his work, I’d imagine.
+I imagine he’d been putting that URL on his applications to show off something related to his work.

-When you google said URL (I’m not putting it here, as I agreed to no longer play a role in messing up his karma), the first thing that comes up are the tweet screenshots linked to my account.
+When you google said URL (I’m not putting it here, as I agreed to no longer play a role in messing up his karma), the first thing that comes up is the tweet screenshots linked to my account.

 The lesson here is that there’s no such thing as a “halfway anon”.
 Either go fully ghost or be fully out in public.
 Even if you try to be halfway anon, any identifying details can be used to track you.
 Get on the wrong side of the wrong people, and you’ll quickly find out just how bad karma can be and how easy it is to be doxxed.

 For example, if you think you can get away with just putting your face on a profile and nothing else, you’d be sorely disappointed.
 Image searching and matching algorithms have come a long way.

-Do you think you’re safe because your social media is private and therefore ONLY people you allow can see it?
+Do you think you’re safe because your social media is private, and therefore ONLY people you allow can see it?

 Do not underestimate the resolve of someone with a lot of time and a little creativity.
 This goes double for a company that likely employs someone to research people or, at the very least, gives someone that job in addition to other duties so there is a bit of financial compensation.